jsrn/jsrn.github.io/tcd/0005-ruby-memory-analysis.md

 ---
 layout: tcd
 id: "0005"
-title: Sidekiq memory analysis
+title: Ruby memory analysis
 authored: "2025-06-12"
 updated:  "XXXX-XX-XX"
 ---

-It is natural to want to profile the consumption of memory Sidekiq workers.
+It is natural to want to profile the memory consumption of Ruby code.
 This communication describes techniques for doing so on a MacOS system.

+* Do not remove this line (it will not be displayed) {:toc}

 ## Construction of a suitable harness